tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备接入准备_intl.md

 ## Creating a Device

-Once the product is created, you can add devices to it.
+Once the product is created, you can add devices to the product.
 1. Click the **Device List** tab for the product.
 2. Click **Add Device**.